rilianx/Research/papers/convexity_detection.md

 The authors propose in the paper a decomposition method for dealing with large scale global optimization problems.
 The idea seems to be interesting, however i think the paper is poorly written (need english proofreading) and needs to be restructured.

 Methods and concepts are not clearly introduced.
-For instac
+For instance, LSGO problems should be introduced with more details in the introduction (are discrete/continuous, convex/nonconvex, differentiable, have constraints?); it is not clear **what decomposition methods actually do**; also is not clear what do you mean with accuracy of the decomposition.

 Avoid **acronyms** in the **abstract** unless the **acronym** is commonly understood and used multiple times in the **abstract**.
 If an **acronym** is used in the **abstract**, it must be spelled out (defined) in the **abstract**, and then spelled out again the first time it is used in the body of the paper.